 (JP), Deborah Drakeford (Cloverway) (EN), Vicky Burgoa (LatAm), Miguel Feijão (PT).

-- Adaptational Heroism: In The Nineties anime, instead of being one shot Monsters of the Week, they have existential crises over their lack of dream mirrors and animal natures and befriend the heroes before reverting to animal shapes and being taken to a magical sanctuary.
+- Adaptational Heroism: In the 90's anime, instead of being one shot Monsters of the Week, they have existential crises over their lack of dream mirrors and animal natures and befriend the heroes before reverting to animal shapes and being taken to a magical sanctuary.